IBA builds its publications from the wealth of proprietary data and market intelligence our InsightIQ platform delivers.

 IBA lists current market, base and forecast values for the most popular turbofan engines over a 10-year period and includes all key Airworthiness Directives (ADs) and their estimated cost impact for each engine type.

-The Lease Rate Digest provides monthly lease rates for 69 of the most commonly leased commercial passenger aircraft.
-It specifies the monthly high and low lease rates for each year of build, based on standard contract terms and conditions.
+The Lease Rate Digest provides monthly dry lease rates for 68 of the most commonly leased commercial passenger aircraft.
+It specifies the monthly high, low and typical lease rates for each year of build, based on standard contract terms and conditions.
 It analyses multiple aircraft types with similar capacity and establishes their Rate Profiles.

 Used alone or in conjunction with IBA's Aircraft Values Book, the Lease Rate Digest gives operators, banks, leasing companies and manufacturers invaluable insights into the current condition of the lease market for passenger aircraft.